 Some brothers become priests.
 A vocation to the priesthood is not considered until the monk has made solemn vows.
 No monk has a right to ordination, nor can he be forced to be ordained.
 The priest-monk serves the needs of his fellow monks, the nuns of our twin community, and our guests by celebrating Mass and hearing confessions, but he is also assigned manual labor just like non-priests.
 In keeping with our contemplative mission and cloistered way of life, our priests do not celebrate Mass in parishes or give directed retreats or ongoing spiritual direction.
 Occasionally a diocesan priest or priest from a non-contemplative religious community feels a call to monastic life.
 He would be required to undertake the same discernment process as anyone else.

-Once a year, St Mary's holds a Monastic Experience Weekend when men can spend a few days living in the monastery, experiencing our life first hand.
+St Mary's holds a Monastic Experience Weekend usually once or twice a year when men can spend a few days living in the monastery, experiencing our life first hand.
 In addition to participating in choir in the liturgy, they receive instruction in lectio divina and are assigned a few hours of work, and have the opportunity to ask questions and talk to our vocations director and other members of the community.
-We do not have a date set yet for 2017, but check our website for an announcement.